 There are three main things your shedding silkback will need:

-First thing that you should do when looking to purchase or having newly purchased a silkback is getting some sort of shedding helper from your local pet store.
-There are two main different types, ones that you put into a bath or have to mix with water before spraying or the spray kind.
+The first thing that you should do when looking to purchase (or having newly purchased) a silkback is to get some sort of shedding helper from your local pet store.
+There are two main types: the kind that you put into a bath or mix with water before spraying and the spray kind.
 I have found that a mix of the two products really helps my silkback shed easily.

 A New Routine

 It may seem like a lot of work at first, but after a while it becomes very easy and routine.
 When giving your silkback a bath, make your hand into a cup so they can drink some of the water.
 Make sure they are shedding easily and that their eyes are ok.
 Besides that, they are a caring, easy-to-care-for pet, just like other bearded dragons.

 - Bearded Dragon Care 101: A Beginner's Guide

 Bearded dragons are arguably one of the easiest lizards to care for as a pet.
 This beginner's guide will educate you about how to choose a healthy dragon and about their traits and requirements—including habitat, food, and other needs.